Marcell Ozuna Player Props: Braves vs. Phillies

-The Atlanta Braves, including Marcell Ozuna (.400 on-base percentage in past 10 games, 98 points above season-long percentage), battle starting pitcher Aaron Nola and the Philadelphia Phillies at Truist Park, Thursday at 7:20 PM ET.
+The Atlanta Braves, including Marcell Ozuna (.351 batting average in his past 10 games), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Truist Park, Friday at 7:20 PM ET.

-He hit a home run while going 1-for-3 in his most recent game against the Dodgers.
+In his last game, he racked up two extra-base hits (2-for-3 with a double, a home run and an RBI) against the Phillies.

 Marcell Ozuna Game Info & Props vs. the Phillies